EricPostMaster/exercise_desk/README.md

 I use ChatGPT3.5 (the free plan) because I like the idea that everybody has access to the resource in case they want to try something similar.

 Turns out, ChatGPT really struggled with making PoseNet work!
 It made the basic webpage and accessed the webcam without any issues, but I could not for the life of me get it to produce code that would draw the keypoints skeleton onto the canvas correctly.
 Fortunately, I found a cool project called [SquatCam](https://squatcam.vercel.app/) that does a lot of the same stuff I was hoping to do, and I was able to use it as a starting point.
-The creator of SquatCam was also unfamiliar with JavaScript, so we both used [a template](https://editor.p5js.org/kylemcdonald/sketches/H1OoUd9h7) from JavaScript libraries called `ml5` and `p5`, which are libraries made specifically to simplify code so users can focus on creative work.
+The creator of SquatCam was also unfamiliar with JavaScript, so we both used [the template](https://editor.p5js.org/kylemcdonald/sketches/H1OoUd9h7) I mentioned above to get started.

 I also ran into a lot of difficulty trying to make this app as a Chrome Extension.
 Extensions seem to have tighter security policies than webpages, so I encountered issues with loading the libraries and running the model.
 As a workaround, I made the web app its own webpage, and the Chrome Extension is just a timer that opens a webpage (which just happens to be the app) when the timer runs out.